-A few weeks ago, we had our annual Memorial Day cookout and each arrived with the platters of food that everyone expects (our vegetable crudité) in addition to something else healthy and also yummy.
+A few weeks ago, we had a cookout and each arrived with the platters of food that everyone expects (our vegetable crudité) in addition to something else healthy and also yummy.

 This year, Lyssie brought a spinach, artichoke, and fennel salad with citrus salsa, and Tammy took fruit kebabs.
 They were both a hit, if we do say so ourselves!

 Our clients have told us that as much as they love the summer barbeque season, they struggle to maintain their weight with the constant temptation of chips, burgers, hot dogs, macaroni salad, brownies, alcoholic beverages, and other less-than-healthy lures that seem to stare them down at outdoor parties and events.